xCatalitY/pubsub-horizon/README.md

 If you are interested in a more detailed system architecture, click [here](./docs/architecture.md).

 ## Model
-Horizon internally uses a model that is crucial for the communication between the Horizon components.
+Horizon internally uses models that are crucial for the communication between the Horizon components.
 These models are:
 - [Subscription](https://github.com/telekom/pubsub-horizon-spring-parent/blob/main/horizon-core/src/main/java/de/telekom/eni/pandora/horizon/kubernetes/resource/Subscription.java): Represents a subscription of a subscriber to a specific event type.
 This subscription is used to filter and deliver event messages to the subscriber.
 - [PublishedEventMessage](https://github.com/telekom/pubsub-horizon-spring-parent/blob/main/horizon-core/src/main/java/de/telekom/eni/pandora/horizon/model/event/PublishedEventMessage.java): Represents an event message that is published by a publisher.
 - [SubscriptionEventMessage](https://github.com/telekom/pubsub-horizon-spring-parent/blob/main/horizon-core/src/main/java/de/telekom/eni/pandora/horizon/model/event/SubscriptionEventMessage.java): Represents an event message that is multiplexed from a [PublishedEventMessage](https://github.com/telekom/pubsub-horizon-spring-parent/blob/main/horizon-core/src/main/java/de/telekom/eni/pandora/horizon/model/event/PublishedEventMessage.java) by Galaxy for each subscriber.